Java-9000/Java-1000/com/soft9000/M1000/README.md

 ## Core Java - For Beginners!

 ### Java 1000 Missions
-The activities, test cases, and challenger exercisess in this project are designed for new software developers.
+The activities, test cases, and challenger exercises in this project are designed for new software developers.

 These activites are also a designed to help Java enthusiasist ("Javaeers") review the concepts presented in our Java training on Udemy, as well as in other 'core java' educational opportunties.